Frequently Asked Questions

 Q: Why is UC MMG starting an Opportunity Fund endowment?

 A: Well managed non-profits are conservatively run financially, do not run deficits, keep emergency operating funds on hand in case of shortfalls, carry no debt, and have endowments for insuring long term success.
-UC MMG is following this path with the Opportunity Fund to further insure our ability to respond to future challenges and opportunities as an organization.
+UC MMG is following this path with the Opportunity Fund to further ensure our ability to respond to future challenges and opportunities as an organization.

 Q: Why should members donate to the Opportunity Fund endowment?